Skip to content

 kubectl get servings

-# NAME ORDER PREPARATION PHASE AGE
+# NAME ORDER PREPARATION READY REASON AGE

-# external-secrets external-secrets external-secrets-d7ce0c46a686 Active 10s
+# external-secrets external-secrets external-secrets-d7ce0c46a686 True Deployed 10s

 kubectl get applications -n argocd